-A student who has never attended Santa Monica College (New Student), or who has been away from SMC for two or more consecutive semesters (Returning Student), or who applied for a previous term but did not enroll must apply for admission.
+A student must apply for admission if the student has never attended Santa Monica College (New Student), or the student has been away from SMC for two or more consecutive semesters (Returning Student), or the student applied for a previous term but did not enroll.
 The application - available online at smc.edu/apply - provides the College with information that satisfies State registration requirements and initiates the education planning process.
 New students are strongly encouraged to arrange for official transcripts from the high school(s) and college(s) they have previously attended to be sent directly to the SMC Admissions Office 1900 Pico Blvd., Santa Monica, CA 90405).
-New first-time college students enrolling in more than six (6) units are also required to complete the assessment process for English (or ESL) and for math (go to smc.edu/prep2test for details).
-Transcripts from previous schools and assessment results will be used by counselors to create an education plan for students and to assist them in scheduling classes.
+New first-time college students enrolling in more than six (6) units are also required to complete the placement process for English (or ESL) and for math (go to smc.edu/successcenter for details).
+Transcripts from previous schools and placement results will be used by counselors to create an education plan for students and to assist them in scheduling classes.